Get in touch with email@example.com to receive a summary of this webinar hosted with Dublin BIC.

 5) Live Q&A

 This is a new enterprise-led initiative that connects technology solutions providers and consultants with organisations facing digital transformation challenges.

 A complete framework

 The Innovation Exchange offers a complete framework of five modules that will enable both SMEs and large corporates to develop a full understanding of the innovation process.

 Increase in business innovation adoption and fast-tracking B2B deals

 The outcomes of the programme will include an increase in business innovation adoption and a fast-tracking of B2B deals between technology SMEs and large organisations, including multinational companies and government departments.

-Conor is a specialist in the areas of Strategy and Commercial Development.
-Conor started his career in the Retail industry in Ireland and subsequently moved to Moscow, where he was responsible for the setup and development of an International Retail Business.
-On his return to Ireland Conor was responsible for the development of the Commercial strategy for the successful launch of Meteor Mobile Communications in 2001.
+Conor specialises in the areas of Strategy and Commercial Development.
+He started his career in the Irish Retail industry and subsequently moved to Moscow, where he was responsible for the setup and development of an International Retail Business.
+When he returned to Ireland Conor was responsible for the development of the Commercial strategy for the successful launch of Meteor Mobile Communications in 2001.

-Following the sale of that business, Conor was responsible for the development eMobile brand for Eircom in 2010 and subsequently worked Vodafone as Marketing Director.
-Conor received his MBA from the UCD Smurfit School of Business in 2010 and was made a Fellow of the Marketing Institute of Ireland in 2009
+After selling that business, Conor was responsible for developing the eMobile brand for Eircom in 2010.
+He subsequently worked for Vodafone as a Marketing Director.
+In 2010, Conor received his MBA from the UCD Smurfit School of Business and was made a Fellow of the Marketing Institute of Ireland in 2009.

 Rose holds a BA in English and Psychology (UCC), Masters in Management (UCD Smurfit School) and a Certificate in Company Direction (Institute of Directors).